 Have you ever wanted to send updates to several friends or family members without repeating the same message over and over?
 Group chats make this easy.
-Whether you are planning an event, sharing photos, or simply staying connected, Google Messages lets you create a group chat in just a few steps.
+Whether you’re planning an event, sharing photos, or simply staying connected, Google Messages lets you create a group chat in just a few steps.

-What is a Group Chat?
+What Is a Group Chat?

-A group chat is a conversation where you can message multiple contacts at once.
+A group chat is a conversation where you message multiple contacts at once.
 Everyone in the group can:

 - See all messages sent to the group